 It’s pretty much a given in this business: Somewhere along the line, concrete is going to crack.
 No one in their right mind is going to guarantee otherwise.
+The big question for contractors, though, is how long should you guarantee your concrete work?

 Securing a guarantee